Remote Monitoring Agent (RMA) is an auxiliary application for HostMonitor. It is included

 into Advanced Host Monitor package.
 Enterprise license for Advanced Host Monitor already includes license for 10

 installations of the agent.
-Holders of a Lite, Standard or Professional licenses may buy an additional license for
+Holders of a Starter or Professional licenses may buy an additional license for

 Remote Monitoring Agent separately.